pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingfederate/README.md

 | PF_DEBUG_PORT  | 9030  |
 | PF_ENGINE_PORT  | 9031  |
 | PF_ADMIN_PORT  | 9999  |
+## Ports Exposed
+The following ports are exposed from the container.
+If a variable is used, then it may come from a parent container
+- 9031
+- 9999

 ## Running a PingFederate container
 To run a PingFederate container: